Cell-Painting/cpDistiller/README.md

 ## License
 We used the pre-trained Mesmer for transfer learning.
 Mesmer is licensed under a Modified Apache License 2.0 for non-commercial, academic use only.
 See [LICENSE](https://github.com/Cell-Painting/cpDistiller/blob/main/LICENSE-MODIFIED-APACHE-2.0) for full details.

-Other parts is licensed under MIT License.
+Other parts are licensed under MIT License.

 ## Acknowledgement